fstltna/getfiles/README.md

 # getfiles
-Tool to download all the files of the desired type from a website
+Tool to download all the files of the desired type from a web page

 1) CD into the directory you want the files to be saved to
 2) Run: